 gently, "I imagine they thought it was rather sad."

-angrily shook herself, sought a target for her anger.
-The human was on stage again, this time
+angrily shook herself, seeking a target for her anger.
+The human was on stage

 "You and I, Captain, are